Pashupatinath Temple, Kathmandu, Nepal

 The aarati begins with the lighting of lamps and mantra chanting.
 The lamps are then placed in front of Pashupatinath Temple, and the aarati is performed.

-After the completion of aarati, the lamps are annihilated, and the temple is closed for the night.
+After the completion of aarati, the lamps are eradicated, and the temple is closed for the night.

-The Pashupatinath Aarati is a beautiful and sacred ritual that is an important part of Hindu worship.
+The Pashupatinath Aarati is a beautiful and sacred ritual that is important to Hindu worship.

 If you ever find yourself in Kathmandu, make sure to witness this incredible ceremony for yourself!